Infertility is a common yet complex problem affecting approximately 15 percent of couples attempting to conceive a baby.

 In up to 50 percent of couples having difficulty getting pregnant, the problem is at least in part related to male reproductive issues.
 It is essential that men be assessed to pinpoint the treatable or untreatable causes of this heartbreaking health issue.

 Fortunately, with today’s high-tech procedures and medications, a diagnosis of infertility may simply mean the road to parenthood may be challenging, but not impossible.

-Dr. Shaw is proud to work with some of the finest obstetricians, gynecologists and reproductive endocrinolgists in Austin to achieve optimum results.
-Dr. Shaw has treated many couples over the last decade with infertility, which he sees on an increasingly frequent basis as more couples delay pregnancy to later in life.
+Dr. Shaw is proud to work with some of the finest obstetricians, gynecologists, and reproductive endocrinolgists in Austin to achieve optimum results.
+Dr. Shaw and Dr. Law have treated many couples over the last decade with infertility, which he sees on an increasingly frequent basis as more couples delay pregnancy to later in life.

-Dr. Shaw encourages both husband and wife to attend all visits so as to get the most complete history possible.
+Dr. Shaw and Law encourage both husband and wife to attend all visits so as to get the most complete history possible.
 After a physician exam, labs are ordered to check various hormonal and testosterone levels to make sure there is an adequate hormonal balance present.
-Finally, semen analysis is important to making a precise treatment plan.
+Finally, a semen analysis is important to make a precise treatment plan.

-Dr. Shaw is also one of the few surgeons in the Austin area to offer Laparoscopic Varicocelectomy, a simple, outpatient surgery to treat a simple, common condition of the testicles where excess veins around the testicles possibly affect sperm production.
+Dr. Shaw and Dr. Law are also one of the few surgeons in the Austin area to offer Laparoscopic Varicocelectomy, a simple, outpatient surgery to treat a simple, common condition of the testicles where excess veins around the testicles possibly affect sperm production.